neurodata/checklists/algorithms.md

 NOTE: after the synthetic data step, the time to adapt to real data should be minutes, as theoretically the only thing that will need to be done is accepting the real data as input at this point.
 The rest should entirely be "plug and play" with the exact code used for the synthetic dataset.

-## Real Data Analysis
+### Real Data Analysis

 3. predict performance accuracy of the algorithm for each dataset
 4. run *exact same code* on real data as ran on synthetic, generating estimates, qualitative and quantitative results.
 5. document performance accuracy relative to predictions, modify understanding as appropriate.
+1. document your opinion about how you expect this algorithm to perform on other datasets.
+Justify your opinion via pointing to both qualitative and quantitative analyses on the real data and potentially on the simulation as well.
 1. suggest ways to improve performance